PomonaCS/Readmes/2) Darwin/README.md

 and try to fix errors.
 Thus if you are going to work on it with another student you should make sure that you can find significant periods of time in which you can work together.

 2. Double-check that your work is indeed pushed in Github!
 It is your responsibility to ensure that you do so before the deadline.
 Don't forget to commit and push your changes as you go and to edit the provided `json`.
-In particular, don't forget to set the
-`“ec”` field to true if you did extra credit.
+In particular, don't forget to put a description of the extra credit if you did extra credit.

 3. You must include in your submission a species of your own design in a file named it `lastNameOfFirstStudent_lastNameOfSecondStudent.txt`.
 It can be as simple or as complex as you like, but must use only the instructions specified above for